Sign Up Free

 Why Ethereum Never Stops Upgrading

 The process works through Ethereum Improvement Proposals (EIPs).
 Anyone in the community can submit one.
-Proposals get debated on forums like Ethereum Magicians and the EthR&D Discord, reviewed by core developers, tested on devnets and testnets, and eventually bundled into hard forks that require every node operator on the network to update their software.
-It is slow, deliberate, and occasionally contentious.
-But it is also how a decentralized network avoids having a single point of failure in its decision-making.
+Proposals get debated on forums like Ethereum Magicians and the EthR&D Discord, reviewed by core developers, tested on devnets and testnets, and eventually bundled into hard forks that require every node operator to update their software.
+Slow.
+Deliberate.
+Occasionally contentious.
+But it is how a decentralized network avoids having a single point of failure in its decision-making.

 Building the Foundation (2015 to 2016)